Honda: Engines

 Honda engines powered the entire 33-car starting field of the 2010 Indianapolis 500 and for the fifth consecutive race, there were no engine-related retirements during the running of the Memorial Day Classic.
 In the 1980s Honda developed the GY6 engine for use in motor scooters.
 Although no longer manufactured by Honda, it's still commonly used in many Chinese, Korean and Taiwanese light vehicles.

 Honda, despite being known as an engine company, has never built a V8 engine for passenger vehicles.
 In the late 1990s, the company resisted considerable pressure from its American dealers for a V8 engine (which would have seen use in top-of-the-line Honda SUVs and Acuras), with American Honda reportedly sending one dealer a shipment of V8 beverages to silence them.
 Honda considered starting V8 production in the mid-2000s for larger Acura sedans, a new version of the high-end NSX sports car (which previously used DOHC V6 engines with VTEC to achieve its high power output) and possible future ventures into the American full-size truck and SUV segment for both the Acura and Honda brands, but this was canceled in late 2008, with Honda citing environmental and worldwide economic conditions as reasons for the termination of this project.

 Robots

 ASIMO is part of Honda's Research & Development robotics program.
 It's the eleventh in a line of successive builds starting in 1986 with Honda E0 moving through the ensuing Honda E series and the Honda P series.
 Weighing 54 kilograms and standing 130 centimeters tall, ASIMO resembles a small astronaut wearing a backpack, and can walk on two feet in a manner resembling human locomotion, at up to 6 km/h.
 ASIMO is the world's only humanoid robot able to ascend and descend stairs independently.
 However, human motions such as climbing stairs are difficult to mimic with a machine, which ASIMO has demonstrated by taking two plunges off a staircase.

-Honda's robot ASIMO (see below) as an R&D project brings together expertise to create a robot that walks, dances and navigates steps.

-2010 marks the year Honda developed a machine capable of reading a user's brainwaves to move ASIMO.
+ASIMO is able to walk, dance and navigate steps.
+In 2010, Honda developed a machine capable of reading a user's brainwaves to move ASIMO.
 The system uses a helmet covered with electroencephalography and near-infrared spectroscopy sensors that monitor electrical brainwaves and cerebral blood flow signals that alter slightly during the human thought process.
 The user thinks of one of the limited number of gestures it wants from the robot, which has been fitted with a Brain-Machine Interface.